olmozavala/ds_health_assigment_ECG/README.md

 The objective of this homework is to practice what we have learned so far with Git, GitHub and Python, and apply it to analyze 2-lead electrocardiogram data.
-For the first two questions, please write your answers in the file called `Answers.py`.
+For the first two questions, please write your answers in a file called `Answers.py`.

 # File exploration (5 pts)
 1. Make a function called `record_reader` that receives a **path to a folder** that contains a list of ECG records (hea), and returns a list of sorted record files and a list with the corresponding ECGRecord object.

 Example dictionary: (please use the same keys)

 ```python
 output = {'record_files': ['file1.hea', 'file2.hea'],